Listen to the Music

 I also began looking inside myself.
 As a kind of dread descended on me, I started seeing a therapist.
 I turned as well to poetry, depth psychology, myth, spirituality, and the just-burgeoning men's movement that mixed all these elements in a nourishing stew served up by poet Robert Bly, streetwise story-teller Michael Meade, and archetypal psychologist James Hillman, among others.
 These men demonstrated a masculinity that embraced feeling, beauty, and vitality.

 I graduated summa cum laude, but when I faced the prospect of the MCATs, I knew I was done.
 I just didn’t have it in me to take any more tests.
 Not the kind on paper anyway.

 They say the difference between a singer-songwriter and a puppy is that eventually the puppy grows up and stops whining.
 Maybe it was all the psychotherapy, but eventually I stopped feeling the need to whine through art.
-When I did, I found myself making poetry.
+When I did, I found myself creating poetry and philosophy.

-It rose up from my ground of being like a native plant.
-I was less writing it than watching it.
-Like the Beatles, I allowed something to move through me.
+They rose up from my ground of being like a native plant.
+I was less writing, than beholding.
+Like the Beatles, I learned to allow something to move through me.
 Like the music of the Beatles, it felt buoyant.